Listening to our Cities

 The obtained metrics will be visualized on an interactive soundscape map, showing how sounds are distributed in the neighborhood, and how these change over time.
 We further plan to carry out a noise annoyance survey of residents to correlate various characteristics of the soundscape with their perception.
 The soundscape maps will be visible online and on a public display, which can temporarily be placed at points of interest, such as parks and squares.
 The public display also serves as an interface which allows citizens to provide feedback on how they perceive the sounds around them.

 The individual sensor nodes are based on consumer-grade microphones (i.e., ICS-43434) which are sufficient to measure loudness levels and identify sound sources.
 All metrics are processed directly on the sensor, with no audio permanently recorded, stored, or transmitted.
-The sensor will be released as open hardware.
-This is currently planned as part of the Inter.noise 2024 conference in Nantes in August, where the sensor will be presented to a scientific audience.
+The sensor was released as open hardware during the Inter.noise 2024 conference in Nantes in August 2024, where the sensor was presented to a scientific audience.

 Img 2640